OpenMined/PySyft/packages/hagrid/README.md

 choco install docker-desktop -y
 ```

 You will likely need to restart after installing Docker Desktop for the first time.
+Also occasionally Powershell looks like its taking for ever but if you hit <enter> then it'll show that the command is actually done.

 ### Docker Backend